LoopKit/loopdocs/docs/browser/bb-errors.md

 ### `ERROR: Asset validation failed`

 This error indicates your fork needs to be updated.
 As of 24 April 2025, you are required to use Xcode 16 to build the app.
+This is provided with `Loop 3.6.0` and newer versions.

 There are serveral phrases you can check for.
 All of them have the same solution.